Sheepsfoot Blade: The Ultimate Guide to Its Design, History, and Uses

 Moreover, the lambsfoot’s pronounced curve can limit its effectiveness in tasks requiring a straight cutting edge, like chopping vegetables or whittling wood, where the sheepsfoot’s design shines.

-Sheepsfoot vs. reverse tanto
+Sheepsfoot vs. Reverse tanto

 The reverse tanto blade, with its straight edge and angled, almost chisel-like tip, offers exceptional strength and piercing capability.
 This design is popular in tactical and utility knives, where piercing through tough materials is often required.